 Q: How can I migrate data from an existing MongoDB database to Amazon DocumentDB?

-Customers can use AWS Database Migration Service (DMS) for free (for six months) to easily migrate their on-premises or Amazon Elastic Compute Cloud (EC2) MongoDB databases to Amazon DocumentDB with virtually no downtime.
+Customers can use Amazon Database Migration Service (DMS) for free (for six months) to easily migrate their on-premises or Amazon Elastic Compute Cloud (EC2) MongoDB databases to Amazon DocumentDB with virtually no downtime.
 With DMS, you can migration from a MongoDB replica set or from a sharded cluster to Amazon DocumentDB.
 Additionally, you can use most existing tools to migrate data from a MongoDB database to Amazon DocumentDB, including mongodump/mongorestore, mongoexport/mongoimport, and third-party tools that support Change Data Capture via the oplog.
 For more information, see Migrating to Amazon DocumentDB.

 Q: Do I need to change client drivers to use Amazon DocumentDB?

 No, Amazon DocumentDB works with a vast majority of MongoDB drivers compatible with MongoDB 3.4+.

 Q: How do I access my Amazon DocumentDB cluster?